Official guidance for the Illinois Division of Developmental Disabilities (DDD) Electronic Visit Verification (EVV) Program

 Types of Services Eligible for Live-in Caregiver Exemption

 Services provided by Live-in Caregivers are often delivered incrementally and without clearly defined start and end times.
-DDD recognizes the unique challenges of collecting EVV for this type of care and allows providers (as defined above) to exempt PSWs from EVV if provided by a documented Live-in Caregiver.
+DDD recognizes the unique challenges of collecting EVV for this type of care and allows provider agencies (as defined above) to exempt PSWs from EVV if services are provided by a documented Live-in Caregiver.
+Only PSWs who have been granted approval for the exemption through the use of the Live-in Caregiver Attestation Form can provide services without using EVV.
+PSWs must use EVV until the request for an exemption is approved.
+All exemptions will be audited and reviewed by the ISCs and Developmental Disability reviewers.
+The Live-In Caregiver exemptions will be required to renew the exemption on a yearly basis.

-Providers are responsible for compiling, maintaining, and validating all records justifying the status of each Live-in Caregiver for DDD verification and auditing.
-The Live-in Caregiver Attestation Form (English version) or Live-In Caregiver Attestation Form (Spanish version), located on the EVV website, and all supporting documentation must be collected and validated prior to utilizing the Live-in Caregiver exemption.
+Provider Agencies are responsible for compiling, maintaining, and validating all records justifying the status of each Live-in Caregiver for DDD verification and auditing.
+The Live-in Caregiver Attestation Form (English version) (PDF) or Live-In Caregiver Attestation Form (Spanish version) (PDF), located on the EVV Website, and all supporting documentation must be collected and validated prior to utilizing the Live-in Caregiver exemption.
 Documentation must be valid during the time of services and billing dates if EVV is not collected.
-Providers should review instructions and requirements outlined in the Live-in Caregiver Attestation Form (English version) or Live-In Caregiver Attestation Form (Spanish version) for additional details.
+Providers should review instructions and requirements outlined in the Live-in Caregiver Attestation Form (English version) (PDF) or Live-In Caregiver Attestation Form (Spanish version) (PDF) for additional details.

-Attestation forms will be required to be completed annually.
-If a living arrangement changes prior to the annual submission of the Attestation Form, the Employer of Record (EOR), customer, and/or guardian, if applicable, must notify the Provider within 5 days of the change in living arrangement.
+Attestation forms will be required to be completed and approved annually .
+A PSW is expected to utilize EVV to record visits during the interval of time in which a previous Live-In Caregiver exemption expires and the current Attestation form is completed, unless this process is completed prior to the annual due date.
+If a living arrangement changes prior to the annual submission of the Attestation Form, the Customer/Employer of Record (EOR), customer, and/or guardian (if applicable), must notify the Provider Agency within 5 days of the change in living arrangement.
 The notification must be made on the Attestation Form in the section for removing the Live-in Caregiver Exemption.
-Once notified, the Provider will immediately remove the Live-in Caregiver Exemption.
+Once notified, the Provider Agency will immediately remove the Live-in Caregiver Exemption and ensure the PSW is using EVV for services provided to the customer.

 Self-Directed Customer Responsibilities

-The Provider must maintain records designating the status of Live-in Caregivers.
-The Provider may make the effective date of the Live-in Caregiver exemption as the start of the next pay period.
-Documentation must be valid during the time of service and billing dates when an exemption of EVV requirements has been approved.
-The EOR and the Provider should review instructions and requirements outlined in the Live-in Caregiver Attestation Form (English version) or Live-In Caregiver Attestation Form (Spanish version) for additional details.
+The PSW, Customer/EOR, and the Provider Agency, must maintain records designating the status of Live-in Caregiver.
+The Provider Agency may make the effective date of the Live-in Caregiver exemption as the start of the next pay period.
+Documentation must be valid during the time of any billed service when an exemption from EVV requirements has been granted.
+The PSW, Customer/EOR and the Provider should review instructions and requirements outlined in the Live-in Caregiver Attestation Form (English version) (PDF) or Live-In Caregiver Attestation Form (Spanish version) (PDF) for additional details.

 Claims adjudicated as provided by a Live-in Caregiver without required Live-in Caregiver documentation or EVV records are subject to recoupment.
-The EOR, customers, and/or guardians, if applicable, are responsible for the validation of Live-in Caregiver documentation.
-If information is incorrect or falsified or the EOR, customer, and/or guardian, if applicable, fails to notify the Provider of a change in living arrangement, the customer could lose their right to self-direct services and be required to use Agency-Based PSW services, and/or the case could be turned over to the Illinois State Police Medicaid Fraud Control Unit (ISP - MFCU) to further investigate potential fraud.
-If Live-in Caregiver documentation is not collected and verified by the Provider prior to the approval of the exemption from EVV, liability is with the Provider.
-If the living arrangement changes prior to the annual submission of the Attestation Form, the EOR, customer, and/or guardian, if applicable, must notify the Provider, within 5 days of the change in living arrangement, so they can remove the Live-in Caregiver Exemption.
+The EOR, customer, and/or guardian, if applicable, are responsible for the validity of Live-in Caregiver documentation.
+If information is incorrect or falsified or the EOR, customer, and/or guardian, if applicable, fails to notify the Provider Agency of a change in living arrangement, the customer could lose their right to self-direct services and be required to use Agency-Based PSW services, and/or the case could be turned over to the Attorney General's office to further investigate potential fraud.
+If Live-in Caregiver documentation is not collected and verified by the Provider Agency prior to the approval of the exemption from EVV, liability is with the Provider Agency.
+If the living arrangement changes prior to the annual submission of the Attestation Form, the EOR, customer, and/or guardian, if applicable, must notify the Provider Agency, within 5 days of the change in living arrangement, so the Provider Agency can remove the Live-in Caregiver Exemption.
 The notification must be made on the Attestation Form in the section for removing the Live-in Caregiver Exemption.

 Independent Service Coordination (ISC) Agency Responsibilities